 The first symposium, titled Expanded Frontiers, was held in Richmond, Virginia in 2004, where eight scholars addressed a range of topics from the history of Islamic art to its relationships with the arts of Christian Europe.
-The second symposium, Rivers of Paradise: Water in Islamic Art and Culture, was held in Doha, Qatar in 2007 where twelve speakers approached the many meanings and roles of water in Islamic art and society from religious, literary, archeological, architectural, and functional perspectives.
+The second symposium, Rivers of Paradise: Water in Islamic Art and Culture, was held in Doha, Qatar in 2007 where 12 speakers approached the many meanings and roles of water in Islamic art and society from religious, literary, archeological, architectural, and functional perspectives.
 The third symposium, And Diverse Are Their Hues: Color in Islamic Art and Culture, was held in Córdoba, Spain in 2009, and included original presentations by thirteen speakers on the role of color in Islamic art and culture.
-God Is Beautiful; He Loves Beauty: The Object in Islamic Art and Culture, the fourth symposium, was held at the Museum of Islamic Art in Doha, Qatar in 2011, where twelve speakers presented papers on objects in the museum’s collection, covering the principal media, periods, and regions of Islamic art from its origins to the present.
+God Is Beautiful; He Loves Beauty: The Object in Islamic Art and Culture, the fourth symposium, was held at the Museum of Islamic Art in Doha, Qatar in 2011, where 12 speakers presented papers on objects in the museum’s collection, covering the principal media, periods, and regions of Islamic art from its origins to the present.

-Sponsored by Virginia Commonwealth University (VCU) School of the Arts in Richmond, Virginia, VCUarts Qatar and the Qatar Foundation, the HBK Symposium on Islamic Art seeks to explore broad issues in the visual arts of the Islamic world.
-The symposia were organized by Sheila Blair and Jonathan Bloom, shared holders of the Hamad bin Khalifa Endowed Chair in Islamic Art at VCU, from 2004 to 2017, and are now organized by a committee of art historians at VCUarts and VCUarts Qatar, including Radha Dalal, Assistant Director of Art History and Assistant Professor of Islamic Art, VCUArts Qatar; Margaret Lindauer, Chair of Art History and Professor of Museum History, Theory, and Practice, Virginia Commonwealth University; Sean Roberts, Interim Director of Art History and Associate Professor of Pre-Modern Mediterranean Art, VCUArts Qatar; and Jochen Sokoly, Associate Professor of Islamic Art, VCUArts Qatar.
-The HBK Symposium Project Manager has been Marisa Angell Brown since 2008.
+Sponsored by Virginia Commonwealth University (VCU) School of the Arts in Richmond, Virginia, VCUarts Qatar and Qatar Foundation, the Hamad bin Khalifa Symposium on Islamic Art seeks to explore broad issues in the visual arts of the Islamic world.
+The symposia were organized by Sheila Blair and Jonathan Bloom, shared holders of the Hamad bin Khalifa Endowed Chair in Islamic Art at VCU, from 2004 to 2017, and are now organized by a committee of art historians at VCUarts and VCUarts Qatar, including Radha Dalal, Assistant Director of Art History and Assistant Professor of Islamic Art, VCUarts Qatar; Margaret Lindauer, Chair of Art History and Professor of Museum History, Theory, and Practice, Virginia Commonwealth University; Sean Roberts, Interim Director of Art History and Associate Professor of Pre-Modern Mediterranean Art, VCUarts Qatar; and Jochen Sokoly, Associate Professor of Islamic Art, VCUarts Qatar.
+The Hamad bin Khalifa Symposium Project Manager has been Marisa Angell Brown since 2008.